mrceedjay/HU-058_ESPHome-NTC-LDR-Buzzer/README.md

 # Open firmware for the HU-058D WiFi clock with added buzzer,ntc and light sensor

 I have added support for buzzer,temp and light sensor.
 The 5V need to be cut and 3.3V connected instead.
 Only clock.yaml has been changed.
-Added alarm, beep, temperature and light(0-100%).
+Added beep with duration och frequency, temperature and light(0-100%).

 The new connections are: